john-sth/D3OS-NE2000/os/kernel/src/device/ne2k/README.md

 - Oversized buffers can reduce throughput.
 There’s even an open smoltcp issue showing a “sweet spot” where increasing buffer sizes past a point hurts performance due to extra work and cache pressure.

-- Symptom on the host: SLIRP will complain (e.g., “Failed to send packet, ret: -1”) when it can’t keep up; people see these messages even with otherwise functional traffic.
-Reducing RX queue shortened each poll cycle, letting TX keep pace and avoiding SLIRP’s error path.
+- Symptom on the host: SLIRP will complain (e.g., “Failed to send packet, ret: -1”) when it can’t keep up.
+- Reducing RX queue shortened each poll cycle, letting TX keep pace and avoiding SLIRP’s error path.

-- So the improvement after dropping rx_size to 2 is backpressure by design:
+- improvement : dropping rx_size to 2 :

 - guest now drops excess inbound datagrams earlier (socket RX buffer fills quickly),
 - which makes each poll() iteration shorter,
 - which gives more CPU to egress,
 - which reduces the burst pressure on SLIRP and avoids its send‑fail log spam.
 - Keep RX modest, find a middle ground that matches poll rate.
-The smoltcp bug thread suggests there’s an “ideal” size—measure and tune.
 - Increase TX payload slab (total bytes) rather than cranking metadata counts, and poll more frequently (or use poll_delay() for tight pacing).
 That helps TX drain smoothly without starving the system.
 - For serious throughput tests, switch QEMU from SLIRP to tap/bridge networking; it bypasses SLIRP’s userspace NAT bottleneck.
 QEMU’s docs call out the backend options.
 - TL;DR: smaller RX limited per‑tick ingress work, unblocked TX, and side‑stepped SLIRP’s bottleneck—so your bursts look “faster” and cleaner.